 We have to be long term focused.
-We cannot be short-term focused with our marketing, and we need to really be shooting for that inflection point, your break even point, then from there your profits start to really skyrocket.
+We cannot be short-term focused on our marketing, and we need to really be shooting for that inflection point, your break-even point, then from there, your profits start to really skyrocket.

 What we’re going to do is we’re going to work some numbers here.
 We’re going to work backward.
 And, we’re going to make sure you don’t stop too soon because now you’re going to know your numbers.
 That will help you so you trust your numbers and get emotion out of it.